dthaler/iftype-reg/draft-thaler-iftype-reg.md

 --- abstract

+This document provides guidelines and procedures for those who are defining, registering, or evaluating definitions of new interface types ("ifType" values) and tunnel types.
-The registration and use of interface types ("ifType" values) predated the use of IANA Considerations sections and YANG modules, and so confusion has arisen about the interface type allocation process.
-Tunnel types were then added later, with the same requirements and allocation policy as interface types.
-This document updates RFC 2863, and provides updated guidelines for the definition of new interface types and tunnel types, for consideration by those who are defining, registering, or evaluating those definitions.
+The original definition of the IANA interface type registry predated the use of IANA Considerations sections and YANG modules, and so some confusion arose over time.
+Tunnel types were added later, with the same requirements and allocation policy as interface types.
+This document updates RFC 2863, and provides updated guidance for these registries.

 --- middle

 # Introduction {#intro}

-The IANA IfType-MIB was originally defined in {{?RFC1573}} as a separate MIB module together with the Interfaces Group MIB (IF-MIB) module.
-The IF-MIB module has since been updated and is currently specified in {{!RFC2863}}, but this latest IF-MIB RFC no longer contains the IANA IfType-MIB.
-Instead, the IANA IfType-MIB is now maintained as a separate module.
+The IANA IfType-MIB, which contains the list of interface type (ifType) values, was originally defined in {{?RFC1573}} as a separate MIB module together with the Interfaces Group MIB (IF-MIB) module.
+The IF-MIB module was subsequently updated and is currently specified in {{!RFC2863}}, but this latest IF-MIB RFC no longer contains the IANA IfType-MIB.
+Instead, the IANA IfType-MIB is maintained by IANA as a separate module.
 Similarly, {{?RFC7224}} created an initial IANA Interface Type YANG Module, and the current version is maintained by IANA.

-The current IANA IfType registry is at {{ifType-registry}}, with the same values also appearing in {{yang-if-type}}, and the IANAifType textual convention at {{IANAifType-MIB}}.
+The current IANA IfType registry is at {{ifType-registry}}, with the same values also appearing in both {{yang-if-type}} and the IANAifType textual convention at {{IANAifType-MIB}}.

 Although the ifType registry was originally defined in a MIB module, the assignment and use of interface type values are not tied to MIB modules or any other management mechanism.
-Interface type values can be used as values of data model objects (MIB objects, YANG objects, etc.), as parts of a unique identifier of a data model for a given interface type (e.g., in an OID), or simply as values exposed by local APIs or UI on a device.
+An interface type value can be used as the value of a data model object (MIB object, YANG object, etc.), or as part of a unique identifier of a data model for a given interface type (e.g., in an OID), or simply as a value exposed by local APIs or UI on a device.

-The TUNNEL-MIB was then defined in {{?RFC2667}} (now obsoleted by {{?RFC4087}}) which created a tunnelType registry ({{tunnelType-registry}} and the IANAtunnelType textual convention at {{IANAifType-MIB}}) and defined the assignment policy for tunnelType values to always be identical to the policy for assigning ifType values.
+The TUNNEL-MIB was defined in {{?RFC2667}} (now obsoleted by {{?RFC4087}}) which created a tunnelType registry ({{tunnelType-registry}} and the IANAtunnelType textual convention at {{IANAifType-MIB}}) and defined the assignment policy for tunnelType values to always be identical to the policy for assigning ifType values.